dsandbrink/vs-wsl-fortran/README.md

 ## Cross-compile a Windows executable

 The mingw compiler can be used to create Windows binaries.
-On Debian you have to install
+Install an appropriate mingw package in the WSL installation, for example:
 ```
 sudo aptitude install gfortran-mingw-w64-x86-64
 ```

 ### Build the project for Windows

-Select the *WSL-MINGW-Release* target and build it.
+In Visual Studio select the *WSL-MINGW-Release* target and build it.

 After building the executable you still need to copy some DLLs into that folder.
 In the case of Debian these DLLs are provided by the mingw package: